rowenhama/employeemanager_figjam/README.md

 3. Run the command `npm install` to install all the necessary dependencies for this project

+-> For the following command to produce expected results, ensure your back-end is up and running

 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.